pierre1024/gutenberg/README.md

 gutenberg
 =========
-gutenberg is a parser for gutenberg's library (http://www.gutenberg.org/) all content will be publish to lbry network.
+gutenberg is a parser for gutenberg's library (http://www.gutenberg.org/) all content will be published to lbry network.

 Installation
 ------------